The-going/evlproject/content/core/testing.md

 {{% /argument %}}

 {{% argument "-P --priority=<prio>" %}}
-Set the scheduling priority of the sampling thread in the SCHED_FIFO class.
+Set the scheduling priority of the responder thread in the SCHED_FIFO class.
 This option only makes sense when collecting latency figures or tuning the EVL core timer from an EVL thread context (i.e. _-u_ or _-k_).
 Defaults to 90.
 {{% /argument %}}

 {{% argument "-c --cpu=<nr>" %}}
-Set the CPU affinity of the sampling thread.
+Set the CPU affinity of the responder thread.
 This option only makes sense when collecting latency figures or tuning the EVL core timer from an EVL thread context (i.e. _-u_ or _-k_).
 Defaults to 0.
 {{% /argument %}}